cheetah7027/Chakri/src/PWA-CHECKLIST.md

-# ✅ JobMatch PWA Deployment Checklist
+# ✅ Chakri PWA Deployment Checklist

 Use this checklist before deploying your PWA to production.